CHINA LANDSCAPES

 ZHANGJIAJIE NATIONAL PARK (Wulingyuan)

 The columns of rock are formed by tectonic forces and water weathering.
-Although resembling karst terrain, this area is not underlain by limestones and is not the product of chemical dissolution characteristic of limestone karst.
+Although resembling karst terrain, this area is not underlain by limestones and is not the product of the chemical dissolution characteristic of limestone karst.
 They result from many years of physical, rather than chemical, erosion, most from expanding ice in the winter and the plants that grow on them.
 They rise almost square in shape straight up from the valley floors.
 The weather is moist year-round, and as a result, the foliage is very dense.
 It is home to a wide biodiversity of plants and animals including macaques, giant salamanders and clouded leopards.
 20 million visit the park annually.

 One of the park’s quartz-sandstone pillars, the 1,080-metre (3,540 ft) Southern Sky Column, was officially renamed “Avatar Hallelujah Mountain” in honour of the film in January 2010.